jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 You have successfully created a dynamic value in your context provider and consumed that context to display your `currentSign`'s information.

-What we have done are:
+What we have done is:

 1. Created a `HoroscopeProvider` that holds our `Context.Provider` and refactored our `src/index.js` file to wrap our entire `App` with the